ShwartzAdam/ML_FinalProject/README.md

 ###3) Save & load model and generate sentences

-####after the model has finished training with train_with_sgd function, you can call it a 'smart model', and now you need to save it with save_model_parameters_theano function and the model file type -> 'trained-model-theano.npz' will be save at 'data' folder. (now we can use it)
+#### After the model has finished training with train_with_sgd function, you can call it a 'smart model', and now you need to save it with save_model_parameters_theano function and the model file type -> 'trained-model-theano.npz' will be save at 'data' folder. (now we can use it)
 Here you can see that it will generate 50 sentences in the size of 6 .
 ```
 # Save the model